-As from 1 March 2018, where the reimbursive rate exceeds the prescribed rate of 382 cents (2021: 398 cents) per kilometre, irrespective of the business kilometres travelled, there is an inclusion in remuneration for PAYE purposes.
-The full inclusion amount is subject to PAYE unlike the fixed travel allowance where only 80% of the amount is subject to PAYE.
+Where the reimbursive rate paid by the employer exceeds the prescribed rate of 382 cents (2021: 398 cents) per kilometre, irrespective of the business kilometres travelled, there is an inclusion in remuneration for PAYE purposes.
+The excess amount is subject to PAYE unlike the fixed travel allowance where only 80% of the amount is subject to PAYE.

 Example: 17 891 kilometres are reimbursed for business travel at 420 cents.
 The prescribed rate is 382 cents.
-The amount included in remuneration is calculated as 17 891 x (420 cents less 382 cents) = R6 798,58.
+The amount included in remuneration is calculated as 17 891 x (420 cents less 382 cents) = R6 789,58.